-The attribution must be large and clear enough to be clearly associated with the usage, and must in all cases be no smaller than 70% of the size of the largest bit of information used, or 7px, whichever is larger.
+The attribution must be large and clear enough to be clearly associated with the usage, and must in all cases be no smaller than 70% of the largest font relating to the information or 7px , whichever is the larger.
 If you are making the information available via your own API you need to make sure your users comply with all these conditions, and if the information from OpenCorporates forms the substantial part of the web-page, you should use the rel-canonical tag to indicate to search engines that the OpenCorporates page for the company is the core page for this topic (otherwise open data websites risk getting into SEO battles).

 Citing us in a report or mentioning the source in a newspaper article you write directly supports our work and allows us to create great databases.

 The ODbL also requires you to share any improvements you make to our databases under the ODbL as well.
 For example, if you combine the information with your own data, the resultant information must be published under the Attribution Share-Alike ODbL.
 This means that the whole community can benefit from both of our work on the database.

-If you wish to use the database, or part of the database, without one or more of these restrictions, please contact us for a licence.
+If you wish to use the database, or part of the database, without one or more of these restrictions, please contact us for a non-share-alike licence.

 We have various parts of our website that allow for you to contribute, whether it be comments, text or anything else.
 When you contribute, you do so on the basis that the contribution is either your own work or is information freely available in the public domain.